naturalis/FormicID/README.md

 ## AntWeb API

 Images are harvested from [www.AntWeb.org](www.antweb.org).
-At this moment version 2 is used because version 3 was not released when the project started.
-Version 3 is also still in beta.
-Later, the scripts will be changed to use version 3.
+At this moment API version 2 is used, because version 3 was still in beta when the project started.
+Later, the scripts could be changed to use version 3.

 - [AntWeb API version 2](https://www.antweb.org/api/v2/)
 - [AntWeb API version 3 beta](https://www.antweb.org/documentation/api/apiV3.jsp)